Sandy Parker: Professional wrestling career

-Personal life
+Personal life and death

 Parker was raised by her grandmother, as her mom was unable to take care of her.
 As a child, she considered herself a "tomboy", participating in fights, baseball, and tree climbing.
-Parker is a lesbian.
-She, however, was once married to a man.
-After leaving the business, Parker worked as a bartender, store manager, and security guard.
+Parker was openly a lesbian, something which caused difficulty during her career.
+The Fabulous Moolah, in particular, objected to Park living openly as a lesbian.
+Parker was once married to a man.
+Parker worked as a bartender, store manager, and security guard after leaving the business.

+Parker died in June 2022, at the age of 77.
+Her death was not made public until November 2024.